jeffstienstra/csv-weather-reporter/README.md

 ## Instructions
-1. Create an application per the requirements specified below using one of the any of the available [AWS IoT SDKs](https://docs.aws.amazon.com/iot/latest/developerguide/iot-sdks.html) for the interface to AWS IoT.
+1. Create an application per the requirements specified below using one of the available [AWS IoT Device SDKs](https://docs.aws.amazon.com/iot/latest/developerguide/iot-sdks.html) for the interface to AWS IoT.
+These are available for C++, Arduino, Embedded C, Java, Javascript, and Python.
+There are Mobile SDKs for Android and iOS, but this challenge was not specifically designed for a mobile client, so we strongly suggest picking another language.
+If you are not familiar with any of these languages, please let us know so we can make recommendations on how to proceed.
 1. You should not need to configure anything further in AWS, those steps are done for you.
 1. Commit and push to this repository your source code, unit tests, and instructions for how to build, test, and run your application.
+1. Document assumptions you make during implementation in code comments.
+These will serve as points of discussion about your solution.

 ## Connecting to the AWS IoT Thing:
 1. Login to the AWS console with your provided credentials.
 You may be prompted to reset your password on login.